Between the Layers | Design Guide Series

 • slightly coastal, but imo slightly southern too (in the best way)

-I have been a long time admirer for William McClure’s art and interiors.
-If you don’t know his work- check out his instagram here.
-I’m obsessed with every space he touches and he is kind of known for painted white floors, so I guess you could say I have been dreaming of a way to incorporate them from the beginning.
-I actually think that softness works really well layered with the rest of what we’re doing.
+I have been a long time admirer of William McClure’s art and interiors.
+If you don’t know his work, check out his instagram here.
+I’m obsessed with every space he touches, and he is kind of known for painted white floors.
+So, I guess you could say I’ve been dreaming of a way to incorporate them from the beginning.
+That softness works really well layered with the rest of what we’re doing.

 Think jute rugs layered on top, warm wood tones brought back in through furniture, and a mix of antique and new.
 It keeps the space from feeling too precious.
 A little more relaxed.
 A little more lived-in.